Terry Duguid: Post-city council

-After municipal politics, Duguid had a successful career as a leader and executive in the not-for-profit sector.
-From 1995 to 1997 he was president and CEO of Gateway North International, working to secure a future for the rail line that leads to the Port of Churchill.
+After municipal politics, Duguid was an executive in the not-for-profit sector.
+From 1995 to 1997, he was president and CEO of Gateway North International, working to secure a future for the rail line that leads to the Port of Churchill.
 He oversaw the transfer of both the rail line and the port, together worth $100 million, to a new owner.

-From 1997 to 2000 he was president of Sustainable Development International, a consulting firm specializing in conservation and international management.
+From 1997 to 2000, he was president of Sustainable Development International, a consulting firm specializing in conservation and international management.
 From 2000 to 2004, Duguid was chairman of Manitoba's Clean Environment Commission, which is responsible for carrying out public hearings for major development projects, including forestry and hydro-electric development.

 Duguid was the founding president of the International Centre for Infectious Diseases in Winnipeg, beginning as such in 2004 and serving until 2009.
 Duguid had been part of the original task force that set out to make recommendations to improve Canada's response to infectious disease outbreaks in the wake of the SARS epidemic of 2003, especially in Toronto.
 The task force recommended the establishment of ICID and the Public Health Agency of Canada, with both to be located in Winnipeg.

-Federal elections
+Federal politics

 In the 2004 Canadian federal election, Duguid was the Liberal candidate in the north Winnipeg riding of Kildonan—St. Paul, a riding previously held by Liberal MP Rey Pagtakhan, who chose to run in a different riding.
 Duguid narrowly lost (13582 votes to 13304) to Conservative candidate Joy Smith.
 He ran against Smith again in 2006, but Smith was re-elected in an election that saw the Conservatives win a minority government.

 Duguid ran as the Liberal candidate in the riding of Winnipeg South in the 2011 Canadian federal election.
 He finished second behind the incumbent Conservative, Rod Bruinooge.